Quantcast

 Body

-If you burn candles in your home—especially around the holidays—keep in mind these household candle tips and everyday uses for candle wax.
+If you burn candles in your home—especially around the holidays—consider these household candle tips and everyday uses for candle wax.

 Candles and Candle Wax